Support our sponsor: Chick-fil-a

 Build out lines are to be drawn on each side of the field halfway between the Penalty Area line and the Halfway Line.
 Once a goal kick is awarded or the goal keeper takes possession of the ball with the hands, the opposing team must move outside the Build Out Area line and remain there until the ball is put in play.

-The ball is back in play when (1) a Goal Kick leaves the penalty area (2) The goal keeper places the ball on the ground and it is kicked (3) the goal keeper throws or rolls the ball.
+The ball is back in play when (1) a Goal Kick is taken (ball is kicked and clearly moves) (2) AS SOON AS the GK releases possession of the ball by throwing it, rolling it or by simply placing it on the ground.
 Once the ball is in play the opposing team may enter the defending team’s build-out-area.
 If the defending team takes the Goal Kick early or the Goal Keeper releases the ball into play before the opposing players move outside the Build-out-area, play will continue.
 The defending team has chosen to skip the build-out advantage.

 The goal keeper shall not punt nor drop-kick the ball.
 The goal keeper has 6 seconds to release the ball into play once the opposing team has moved beyond the build-out-area.